JiramedWi/IRPython/README.md

 ## New project python for the first time with Pycharm and Anaconda!!
+(1st hand on below)

 - start.py is the simple print out String and Array
 - rowAndColumn.py is the simple to get the input as X and Y, X present as Row and Y present as Column.
 The value is start with 0 and +1... until Y as a Column, multiple value in the row until reach the X value